Voice Messages

 The transcript or fallback text is used internally for dispatch, not echoed to the room as a separate message.

-If voice.visible_router_echo is enabled, the router still posts a display-only copy of the normalized voice text, but agents ignore that echo and continue responding to the original audio event.
+If voice.visible_router_echo is enabled, the router still posts a display-only copy of the normalized voice text, but responders ignore that echo and continue responding to the original audio event.

-If multiple agents are available and the audio does not already target one of them, the router uses the normalized text to do the usual routing step.
+If multiple agents or teams are available and the audio does not already target one of them, the router uses the normalized text to do the usual routing step.

 The router then posts a normal handoff message such as @home could you help with this?.

-The selected agent responds to that router handoff, and the handoff carries the original audio attachment metadata forward.
+The selected agent or team responds to that router handoff, and the handoff carries the original audio attachment metadata forward.

 This is the case where a visible router message appears.